Skip to main content

 Google flags accounts for unusual sending patterns: sudden volume spikes, high bounce rates, missing authentication, or spam-like content. lemlist's monitoring system pauses accounts with risky activity to protect community deliverability.

-Prevent this: Maintain consistent sending cadence, respect daily limits, use custom tracking domain, authenticate with SPF/DKIM, avoid free/trial accounts, ramp up gradually, write compliant emails, provide unsubscribe option.
+Prevent this: Maintain consistent sending cadence, respect daily limits (especially on new mailboxes), use custom tracking domain, authenticate with SPF/DKIM, avoid free/trial accounts, ramp up gradually, write compliant emails, provide unsubscribe option.

 Alternatives